stomt/stomt-woltlab-extension/README.md

 [Max Klenk](https://github.com/maxklenk) | [Follow Max Klenk on STOMT](https://www.stomt.com/max-klenk)

 See also the list of [contributors](https://github.com/stomt/stomt-joomla-extension/contributors) who participated in this project.

+## Development

+Use [WoltLab Demo](https://www.woltlab.com/demo/) to start a server with the most current version of WoltLab Suite.
+The `build.sh` script allows you to pack a new version of the package, which can then be uploaded to your WoltLab instance.

 ## More about STOMT